Cat love | Sad to happy here | Help from Vet

 Not surprisingly, Nigel seems to be

-Really chuffed that he
+Really chuffed that he could be a monumental help

 In keeping my cat with me